Dans cette page :

 Launching an mpi program

 The code you want to launch through chdb does not have to be sequential : it can be an mpi-base program.
 In this case you must tell this to chdb.
-To go on with the tutorial, please download this toy program.
-This code :

 - Prints the chdb slave number and the mpi rank number

-- Is linked to the numa library, to print the cores that could be used by each mpi process (if you do not understand the C code of hell-mpi.c this is not a problem, it is not needed to go on with this tutorial).
+(if you do not understand the C code of hell-mpi.c this is not a problem, it is not needed to go on with this tutorial).

 We rename the downloaded file and compile the program :